edm00se/bower-vs-npm-dep-compare/README.md

 ### Why Not Grunt/Gulp/Other?

-I like grunt and love gulp and I use both frequently, but seeing how I neither wanted to distracted from the task at hand nor make anything more confusing with different configs for a task runner, I decited to use a more purist ["npm build pipeline"](https://css-tricks.com/why-npm-scripts/), in which the build steps are all defined as `npm run ...` scripts, with superceding main scripts to do the joint operations.
+I like grunt and love gulp and I use both frequently, but seeing how I neither wanted to distract from the task at hand nor make anything more confusing with different configs for a task runner, I decited to use a more purist ["npm build pipeline"](https://css-tricks.com/why-npm-scripts/), in which the build steps are all defined as `npm run ...` scripts, with superceding main scripts to do the joint operations.
 I mostly adapted my `npm run` scripts [from this nice article on "npm for everything"](http://beletsky.net/2015/04/npm-for-everything.html); which, coincidentally, is good reading material for the subject of this project.

 ### To Use